 'Postcard from the Future- England' by Dreda Say Mitchell and Tony Mason

 50 years from now, what will the UK look like?
 Four respected wordsmiths write and perform monologues for us from the perspective of a post Brexit Britain in 2069.
+Check out the other Postcards from the Future for Wales Scotland and Northern Ireland.

 It wasn’t always like this.
 Back in the day many groups believed they did not have a voice in shaping the type of England they lived in.
 They felt invisible.